pmean/build-website/text/04/randomization-constraints.md

 they were doing a continuing review for.
 This was a non-randomized comparison of two surgical techniques.

-The first question you might ask is: \"Why didn\'t they randomize the treatments?\" In general, it is difficult to randomize in a surgery trial.
+The first question you might ask is: "Why didn't they randomize the treatments?"
+In general, it is difficult to randomize in a surgery trial.
 In a 2002 BMJ article [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=12065273&dopt=Abstract), McCulloch offers a wide range of reasons.